Cultural Revolution in Iran: Institutions of the revolution

 The Cultural Revolution Headquarters was established June 12, 1980, and charged by Ayatollah Khomeini with making sure that the cultural policy of the universities was based on Islam, that selected professors were "efficient, committed and vigilant," and dealing with other issues relevant to the Islamic academic revolution.

 It was continued by the Supreme Cultural Revolution Council in December 1984.
 It was described as "the highest body for making policies and decisions in connection with cultural, educational and research activities within the framework of the general policies of the system and considered its approvals indispensable."
 The body is not stipulated in the Constitution but "was formed under the special circumstances that were prevailing in the early stages of the revolution.
 The council took its legitimacy from the 9 December 1984 decree of the founder of the Islamic Republic."

 This group of seven (in 1980-83) and then 17 (in 1984) that was later expanded to 36 in 1999 was expected to compile and organize all the cultural policies of the country.
 Hojjatol-Islam Mohammad Khatami was appointed as a member of the High Council for Cultural Revolution in 1996 and became its head in 1997.
 Mahmoud Ahmadinejad became the head of the Council in 2005, succeeding Khatami; Grand Ayatollah Ali Khamenei has oversight over the Council.

-The Council had been active in repressing the student movement of 1983–1989, "banning many books and purging thousands of students and lecturers."
+The Council was active in repressing the student movement of 1983–1989, "banning many books and purging thousands of students and lecturers."
 The council controls the affairs of the universities and their students by supervising the selection of applicants to the university and by controlling the formation of collegiate institutions.

 Since 2001, the Council has frequently called for or demanded either outright state control or governmental filtering of the internet to prevent the dissemination of blasphemy, insults to Iran's Supreme Leader, opposition to the Constitution, the creation of "pessimism and hopelessness among the people regarding the legitimacy and effectiveness of the [Islamic] system", and similar offensive content.